Electric-Coin-Company/bitcoin/doc/build-unix.md

 * Position Independent Executable
     Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
-An attacker who is able to cause execution of code at an arbitrary memory location is thwarted if they don't know where anything useful is located.
+An attacker who is able to cause execution of code at an arbitrary memory location will generally find exploitation more difficult (although not necessarily impossible) if they don't know where useful things are located.
     The stack and heap are randomly located by default but this allows the code section to be randomly located as well.